marjanshuplinoski/preskok/README.md

 1) Tasks
-a) Get Folder and Files"
+a) Get Folder and Files
     - ajax call to getFolderAndFiles.php
 b) Check that files in directory are uploaded onto AWS S3 * into bucket with same name as a folder, if not upload them
     - ajax call to checkUploadedToS3.php